1950 All-Ireland Senior Football Championship final

-The 1950 All-Ireland Senior Football Championship Final was the 63rd All-Ireland Final and the deciding match of the 1950 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland, between Mayo and Louth.
+The 1950 All-Ireland Senior Football Championship final was the 63rd All-Ireland Final and the deciding match of the 1950 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland, between Mayo and Louth.

 The referee for the 1950 final was Simon Deignan, who played for Cavan in the 1947 and 1948 finals.

 This was the first of two consecutive All-Ireland football titles won by Mayo.
 They have not won an All-Ireland football title since 1951.

 The attendance of 76,174 was the third highest on record in a final at that time.

 Match

+First half

 Mayo won the toss and elected to play against the wind in the first half.
 Nicky Roe put Louth ahead within the first minute.
 Mayo responded through Éamonn Mongey and took the lead when a well-placed shot by forward Peter Solan beat the Louth goalkeeper Thornton.

 Mayo were forced into making a substitution with Billy Kenny being withdrawn following a collision with Louth midfielder Frank Reid.
 They increased their lead however with successive points from Mick Mulderrig and Joe Gilvarry.
 Nicky Roe then goaled for Louth who raised another white flag with a fisted point from wing-forward Jimmy McDonnell.

 Mayo then replaced their starting goalkeeper Durkin with Seán Wynne.
 Nicky Roe kicked a free and scored the last point of the half on 32 minutes, to leave Louth a point in front at the interval.